Calculating the overall equilibrium constant, K, for an acid-base reaction using pKa values

 K = 10-(-5.9) = 7.94 × 105

-An equilibrium constant, K, greater than 1 means the reaction favors the products.
-This matches our earlier prediction based on the relative strengths of the acids.
-By comparing the pKa values, we expected the reaction to favor the weaker acid on the product side, and the calculated K value confirms this.
+An equilibrium constant K > 1 tells us the reaction favors the products—exactly what we predicted earlier!
+By comparing the pKa values, we expected the reaction to favor the weaker acid (methyl ammonium) on the product side, and the calculated K value confirms this.

 Reply